davzago/Vehicle-counter-implementation-with-RCNN/Paper/paper.md

 This problem is clear in the initial frames of the video where the camera shakes and there isn't any definitive solution for this problem but in order to mitigate it we decided to only use bounding boxes that have an area higher than sixty pixels, this also helped with the problem of multiple detections for trucks.

 <img src="/home/davide/Documenti/Vision/Paper/images/gray_guard.jpg" alt="gray_guard" style="zoom:50%;" /><img src="/home/davide/Documenti/Vision/Paper/images/binary_guard.jpg" alt="binary_guard" style="zoom:50%;" /><img src="/home/davide/Documenti/Vision/Paper/images/guardrail_detection.jpg" alt="guardrail_detection" style="zoom:50%;" />

+### RCNN

+We also implemented a different method of detection that consists in a region based convolutional neural network that we fine tuned starting from a resnet50 using our own dataset, this is an alternative method of detection that can be chosen when starting the program.

+#### Dataset

+Since we are using machine learning for this type of detection we needed a dataset and after trying some dataset we found online that didn't lead to good results we decided to make our own.
+We recorded a video in Mestre and then used **Labelbox** to draw by hand bounding boxes of the vehicles in some frames, then we used this frames to actually build our training data using selective search and intersection over union ratio.
+Selective search is a method from open cv that given an image returns a bunch of bounding boxes containing region that could possibly contain an object, this is done by checking copia selective search description

 ## Tracking